build2/libbuild2-autoconf/README.md

 }
 ```

-The build-in checks can be prefixed in order to avoid clashes with similarly
+The built-in checks can be prefixed in order to avoid clashes with similarly
 named macros in other headers.
 This is an especially good idea if the
 resulting header is public.
 To enable this, we specify the prefix with
 the `autoconf.prefix` variable and then use the prefixed versions of